lamarrr/lamarrr.github.io/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 react(&w.cat);       // purr...
 ```

-As you can see in the example above, we can't simply pretend to use the union's other variant, we need to maintain the object lifecycle, by first deleting `c` (trivial in this case, so no-op), then constructing `cat` using `operator new` (non-trivial) which would solve the UB by initializing the v-table for the `Cat` object.
+As you can see in the example above, we can't simply pretend to use the union's other variant, we need to maintain the object lifecycle, by first deleting `c` (trivial in this case, so no-op), then constructing `cat` using `placement new` (non-trivial) which would solve the UB by initializing the v-table for the `Cat` object.

 This is a common footgun for C developers thinking C++ unions function similarly to C's.
 Also, note that if the union contains non-trivial types, the construction, destruction, assignment, and move operations, need to be manually and explicitly implemented.